Commercial Radio

 In 1916, the De Forest Station in the US also showcased some of the first examples of advertising in radio history.
 At the end of each song the company played on their 2XG station, they announced the name of a Columbia Gramophone company that supplied their music.

 This group, in collaboration with AT&T, offered local brands a chance to appear as a mention on their radio channels in exchange for $50 per slot.
-The first sponsor to take advantage of this deal was a real-estate company in New York named the Queensboro Corporation.
+The first sponsor to take advantage of this deal was a real estate company in New York named the Queensboro Corporation.

 The ad appeared in 1922, and various similar advertisements followed suit.

 There was even a car dealer in Massachusetts using a similar promotional strategy to purchase time slots on a radio station called WGI in the same year.
-However, the US Department of commerce quickly shut this deal down after stating that it violated advertising standards.
+However, the US Department of Commerce quickly shut this deal down after stating that it violated advertising standards.

-By the late 1930s and early 1940s, radio advertising had already become a natural part of the broadcasting landscape for the US.
+By the late 1930s and early 1940s, radio industry advertising had already become a natural part of the broadcasting landscape for the US.
 Meanwhile, in the UK, the first commercial radio station was still decades away from being formed.

 In Britain, it wasn’t until 1973 that we saw the arrival of the first radio commercial, which came from the London Broadcasting Company (LBC).
 The ad was for Birdseye Frozen Foods.